Unidentified Flying Oddball: Production

 The spacecraft featured in this movie was on display at the Blackgang Chine theme park in the Isle of Wight.

 Filming

 The film was shot on location and at Pinewood Studios London.
 Shooting locations included Alnwick Castle in Northumberland.

 Release

 The film had its premiere at the Odeon, St. Martin's Lane, London on July 19, 1979 attended by Princess Margaret.
+It was later released through VHS on July 26, 1986.

 Reception

 Variety wrote, "Pic has some good slapstick touches and offers a generous serving of visual tricks and space hardware, though on a par with Star Wars in that department it ain't."
 Linda Gross of the Los Angeles Times stated, "The film will provide mildly amusing summer fun for those having their first encounter with castles and kings.
 However, A Connecticut Yankee in King Arthur's Court, Knights of the Round Table and Camelot all captured the vigor of medieval England with more passion."
 Carla Hall of The Washington Post wrote: "The plot—obviously derived from 'A Connecticut Yankee in King Arthur's Court'—has the customary quantum of Disney cuteness as the story unravels predictably.
 But it takes advantage of the situation for some funny lines."
 Martyn Auty of The Monthly Film Bulletin stated: "Quintessentially Arthurian locations and resplendent colour quality (that owes more to the processing lab than to Northumberland) put this updated version of Mark Twain's A Connecticut Yankee in King Arthur's Court a cut above its predecessors in the current Disney craze for space-visitor yarns."

 The film earned theatrical rentals of $4.475 million in the United States and Canada.